PelionIoT/mbed-cloud-sdk-java/backends/iam/docs/AggregatorAccountAdminApi.md

 <a name="getAccountUser"></a>
 # **getAccountUser**
-> MyUserInfoResp getAccountUser(accountID, userId, scratchCodes, properties)
+> UserInfoResp getAccountUser(accountID, userId, properties)

 Details of the user.